samuelcromwell/samuelcromwell/README.md

 * 🌍  I'm based in Nairobi, Kenya
 * ✉️  You can contact me at [cromwellsamuel3@gmail.com](mailto:cromwellsamuel3@gmail.com)
-* 🧠  I'm currently learning RemixJS and Laravel
+* 🧠  I'm currently learning RemixJS
 * 🤝  I'm a Django developer, open to collaborating on any interesting Django projects
 * ⚡  I enjoy reading programming and IT related articles